Ready Player One poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Ready Player One against these established plot points, we can identify how Steven Spielberg utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Ready Player One within the action genre.

 Steven Spielberg's Structural Approach